 - prescription medications for pain and tingling if OTC medications don’t work

-- lifestyle changes like being sure to take care of your feet, eating a healthy diet, exercising, and limiting your alcohol consumption
+- lifestyle changes like being sure to take care of your feet, eating a balanced diet, getting regular exercise, and limiting alcohol consumption

 There are a variety of things that can cause tingling in your hands and feet.
 These things can include but aren’t limited to diabetes, an infection, or a pinched nerve.

-If you’re experiencing unexplained tingling in your hands or feet, you should be sure to see your doctor.
+If you’re experiencing unexplained tingling in your hands or feet, talk with a doctor.
 An early diagnosis of what may be causing your condition is important for both addressing your symptoms and preventing additional nerve damage from occurring.